jmartin4nrel/H2Integrate/README.md

     conda env create -f environment.yml
     ```

+4. Install Cbc.
+   1. If using a Unix machine (not Windows), install a final dependency

+        ```bash
+        conda install -y -c conda-forge coin-or-cbc=2.10.8
+        ```

+    2. Windows users will have to manually install Cbc: https://github.com/coin-or/Cbc

 An additional step can be added if additional dependencies are required, or you plan to use this
 environment for development work.